Managing The Validator

 Handling Upgrades

 While automated upgrades via the governance mechanism and x/upgrade are currently not supported, Cosmovisor-based upgrades can be used to install new binaries at specified heights.
-This is done via the add-upgrade command and was used to successfully.
+This is done via the add-upgrade command and was used to upgrade the network to v1.1.1 successfully.

 Monitoring Uptime